alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 ## Lessons learned

 Team Time Zone took way longer to build than I expected.
-I'm (purposefully) not tracking user stats, but based on server logs I think around four or five people are using it, including me, so it's not exactly a mega hit.
-But I still think it was worth doing.
+I'm (purposefully) not tracking user stats, so I don't know if anyone else is using it.
+If you are using the app, please tweet at me to let me know!

+But even if I'm the only user, I still think it was worth doing.

 I learned a lot about the internals of Ember Data adapters and serializers, and how simple-auth and torii work.
 Both of these things are likely to be useful in my day job at some point.
 I also finally used flexbox in a real application, so I'm almost up to date with CSS from 2012 now.